apnsngr/bulma-popover/README.md

 Modifiers
 ---------

-To hold the popover open use the `.is-popover-active` modifier.
+- `.is-popover-active` can be used to hold the popover open.
   This can be used to trigger the popover from JavaScript.
+- `.is-not-popover-hover` can be used to disable popover activation on hover

 Positioning
 -----------